William Blake Archive

-The William Blake Archive is a digital humanities project started in 1994, a first version of the website was launched in 1996.
-The project is sponsored by the Library of Congress and supported by the University of North Carolina at Chapel Hill and the University of Rochester.
-Inspired by the Rossetti Archive, the archive provides digital reproductions of the various works of William Blake, a prominent Romantic-period poet, artist, and engraver, alongside annotation, commentary and scholarly materials related to Blake.
+The William Blake Archive is a digital humanities project and visual archive begun in 1994 and first launched in 1996.
+The project is supported by the University of North Carolina at Chapel Hill and the University of Rochester.
+The Archive has been sponsored by the Library of Congress and supported over the years by grants and gifts from the National Endowment for the Humanities, the Getty Grant Program, and the Paul Mellon Centre for Studies in British Art.

+The Archive is edited by Robert N. Essick (University of California, Riverside) and Joseph Viscomi (University of North Carolina at Chapel Hill).

+Morris Eaves (University of Rochester), a founding editor of the Archive, served in that role until his death in 2024.

+Purpose

+Inspired by its fellow "fist-generation digital humanities project" the Rossetti Archive, the Archive provides digital reproductions of the various works of William Blake, a prominent Romantic-period poet, artist, and engraver, alongside annotation, commentary and scholarly materials related to Blake.
+Founding editor Eaves also edited the journal Blake/An Illustrated Quarterly, archival issues of which (from its inception in 1968 to 2015) are available freely on the Blake Archive.

 When publishing his poetry, William Blake would create print block illustrations for his book, print his books in black and white and then hand paint the illustrations within the prints.
 Furthermore, many of his works underwent multiple editions of printing, each with unique variations in the prints used to illustrate the poems and the poems themselves.
 Because of this complex process and the quality of his art, his art and poetry has been highly sought by collectors and scholars.
-The archive, as a digital humanities project, provides high quality digital copies of the facsimiles, providing scholars and students an opportunity to see the complexity of his published works often not available by viewing the scholarly print editions.
+The Blake Archive provides high quality digital copies of the facsimiles, providing scholars and students an opportunity to see the complexity of his published works often not available by viewing the scholarly print editions.